YomNom/trashcan-base/README.md

 - 3 people said they had closed trashcans

 Do any of your trashcans have motion sensors?
-- Only 1 person had a motions sensor trashcan
+- Only 1 person had a motion sensor trashcan

 What inconveniences you about taking out the trash?
 - 3 people said they didn't like the task of tying up and throwing out their trashcan
 - 1 person said taking the trash out to the dumpster
-- 1 person initially said they didn't have any inconvenience but mentioned they took out their trash every saturday.
+- 1 person initially said they didn't have any inconvenience but mentioned they took out their trash every Saturday.

 ## Future
 We might polish up some features and add some more controls we weren't able to in the time frame such as a day counter - to act like days going by.